SaKu2110/golexa/README.md

 # golaxa
-A Go framework for interacting with Amazon Alexa.
+A Go package for interacting with Amazon Alexa.